Tivoization: GNU GPLv3

-One of the goals of GNU General Public License Version 3 is to prevent tivoization.
+In 2006, the Free Software Foundation (FSF) decided to combat TiVo's technical system of blocking users from running modified software.
+The FSF subsequently developed a third version of the GNU General Public License (GPLv3) which was designed to include language which prohibited this activity.
 According to Eben Moglen, "the license should prohibit technical means of evasion of its rules, with the same clarity that it prohibits legal evasion of its rules."

-The second draft of the GPLv3 attempted to clarify this.
-However, some Linux kernel developers were still concerned that this draft may still prohibit beneficial uses of digital signatures.
+The second draft of the GPLv3 attempted to clarify the rules regarding tivoization.
+However, some Linux kernel developers were still concerned that this draft might still prohibit beneficial uses of digital signatures.
+Stallman and the Free Software Foundation attempted to respond to some of these concerns by stating that the GPLv3 allows private digital signatures for security purposes while still preventing tivoization.

-In the third and fourth discussion drafts of the GPLv3, released March 28, 2007 and May 31, 2007 respectively, the anti-tivoization clause was limited so as not to apply when the software is distributed to a business.
+In the third and fourth discussion drafts of the GPLv3, released March 28, 2007 and May 31, 2007, respectively, the anti-tivoization clause was limited so as not to apply when the software is distributed to a business.
 Thus, medical devices and voting machines would not be covered.
-The final, official GPLv3 was published on June 29, 2007 with no major changes in respect to tivoization relative to the fourth draft.
+The final, official GPLv3 was published on June 29, 2007, with no major changes in respect to tivoization relative to the fourth draft.

 Linus Torvalds said he was "pretty pleased" with the new draft's stance on DRM.
 However, he still does not support relicensing the Linux kernel under GPLv3, stating that: